Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 What are the risks of salpingo-oophorectomy?

 If both ovaries are removed, you may need to take hormone replacement medicine.
 This will prevent osteoporosis (brittle bones) and symptoms of menopause.
 Your uterus, bladder, or intestines may be injured during surgery.
-If you have a laparoscopic procedure, you may need open surgery to fix damage that may occur during surgery or stop bleeding.
+Problems may happen during your laparoscopic surgery and you may need an open surgery.
 You may bleed more than expected or get an infection.
 You may get a blood clot in your leg or arm.
 This may become life-threatening.